bisnuray/SquidProxySetup/README.md

 ```bash
 sudo nano /etc/squid/squid.conf
 ```
-Replace the file's full text with the following configuration code.
+Replace the file's full text with the following configuration code and save it.
 This setup includes ACL definitions for local networks, safe ports, SSL ports, and the authentication parameters:

 ```squid
 acl localnet src 0.0.0.0/0.0.0.0